Act of the Re-Establishment of the State of Lithuania: Loss of independence

 After the partitions of the Polish–Lithuanian Commonwealth in the 18th century, Lithuania was part of the Russian Empire.
-In the aftermath of the Russian Revolution of 1917, the Council of Lithuania, chaired by Jonas Basanavičius, proclaimed the Act of Independence of Lithuania on February 16, 1918.
+In the aftermath of the Russian Revolution of 1917, the Council of Lithuania, chaired by Jonas Basanavičius, proclaimed the Act of Independence of Lithuania on 16 February 1918.
 Lithuania enjoyed independence for two decades.
 In August 1939, the Soviet Union and Nazi Germany signed the Molotov–Ribbentrop Pact dividing Eastern Europe into spheres of influence.
 The Baltic states (Lithuania, Latvia, and Estonia) were assigned to the Soviet sphere of influence and subsequently were occupied in June 1940 and converted into soviet socialist republics.

 In Lithuania's case, President Antanas Smetona left the country rather than accept the occupation.
 He did not resign but turned over his presidential duties to Prime Minister Antanas Merkys as per the constitution.
 The next day, Merkys declared himself president in his own right.
 The cabinet confirmed Merkys in office, claiming that Smetona had effectively resigned by leaving the country.

 Two days later, under Soviet pressure, Merkys appointed Justas Paleckis, a left-wing journalist and longtime opponent of the Smetona regime, as prime minister.
 Merkys then resigned at Moscow's insistence, making Paleckis acting president as well.
 The Soviets then used the Paleckis government to give the final Soviet takeover the appearance of legality.

 The Paleckis government staged a heavily rigged election for a "People's Seimas," in which voters were presented with a single Communist-dominated list.
-The newly elected People's Seimas met on July 21 with only one piece of business–a resolution declaring Lithuania a Soviet republic and petitioning for admission to the Soviet Union, which carried unanimously.
-The Soviet Union duly "approved" the request on August 3.
+The newly elected People's Seimas met on 21 July with only one piece of business–a resolution declaring Lithuania a Soviet republic and petitioning for admission to the Soviet Union, which carried unanimously.
+The Soviet Union duly "approved" the request on 3 August.
 Since then, Soviet sources have maintained that Lithuania's petition to join the Soviet Union marked the culmination of a Lithuanian socialist revolution, and thus represented the legitimate desire of the Lithuanian people to join the Soviet Union.

 The Soviet authorities undertook Sovietization policies: nationalization of all private property, collectivization of agriculture, suppression of the Catholic Church, and the imposition of totalitarian control.
 At the same time, free education and free national health system were also introduced.
 The armed anti-Soviet partisans were liquidated by 1953.
-Approximately 130,000 Lithuanians, dubbed "enemies of the people", were deported into Siberia (see June deportation and March deportation).
+Approximately 130,000 Lithuanians, dubbed "enemies of the people", were deported into Siberia (see Soviet deportations from Lithuania).
 After the death of Joseph Stalin in 1953, the Soviet Union adopted de-Stalinization policies and ended mass persecutions.
 Nonviolent resistance continued both in Lithuania and among the Lithuanian diaspora.
 These movements were secret, illegal, and more focused on social issues, human rights, and cultural affairs rather than political demands.